udacity/CarND-Behavioral-Cloning-P3/README.md

 We also want you to create a detailed writeup of the project.
 Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
 The writeup can be either a markdown file or a pdf document.

-To meet specifications, the project will require submitting four files:
+To meet specifications, the project will require submitting five files:
 * model.py (script used to create and train the model)
 * drive.py (script to drive the car - feel free to modify this file)
 * model.h5 (a trained Keras model)
 * a report writeup file (either markdown or pdf)

-Optionally, a video of your vehicle's performance can also be submitted with the project although this is optional.
+* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)

 This README file describes how to output the video in the "Details About Files In This Directory" section.

 Creating a Great Writeup
 ---